 |Check Google NLP||Yes||No|

 The Allintitle’s $100 monthly plan gives you 100,000 keyword credits, the same amount as WriterZen’s $99 agency plan.
 The Agency plan gives you more features like Topic Research which Allintitle.co currently does not have.

 Is WriterZen cost worth the risk?

 Well, it depends on your use cases.
-It’s true that other top keyword research tools come up with many features like Rank Tracking, Backlinks Analysis.
+Other top keyword research tools indeed come up with many features like Rank Tracking and Backlinks Analysis.
 But, for just $39 per month on WriterZen, not only do you get to use these four main modules on WriterZen…

 - Topic Research